-You can use exactly the same design and implementation to protect live streaming in Media Services by treating the asset associated with a program as a VOD asset.
-To provide a multi-DRM protection of the live content, apply the same setup/processing to the Asset as if it were a VOD asset before you associate the Asset with the Live Output.
+You can use exactly the same design and implementation to help protect live streaming in Media Services by treating the asset associated with a program as a VOD asset.
+To provide a multi-DRM protection of the live content, apply the same setup/processing to the asset as if it were a VOD asset before you associate the asset with the live output.

 What about license servers outside Media Services?

-Often, customers invested in a license server farm either in their own data center or one hosted by DRM service providers.
+Often, customers have invested in a license server farm either in their own datacenter or in one hosted by DRM service providers.
 With Media Services content protection, you can operate in hybrid mode.
-Contents can be hosted and dynamically protected in Media Services, while DRM licenses are delivered by servers outside Media Services.
+Content can be hosted and dynamically protected in Media Services, while DRM licenses are delivered by servers outside Media Services.
 In this case, consider the following changes:

 - STS needs to issue tokens that are acceptable and can be verified by the license server farm.
 For example, the Widevine license servers provided by Axinom require a specific JWT that contains an entitlement message.
-Therefore, you need to have an STS to issue such a JWT.
+You need to have an STS to issue such a JWT.

 Can I use the Azure portal to manage v3 resources?

 Currently, you can use the Azure portal to: